endeve/thornado/README.md

 </pre>

 # Activities, progress, and results
+## Feb 13 2024
+1. Figured out the regression of the reframe run of Thornado sineWaveStreaming case with 8x8x8.
+The reason is the missing environment variables such as ZE_AFFINITY_MASK, and Memory Pool.
+Updated the test file in Todd's directory.
 ## Feb 12 2024
 1. thornado's sineWaveStreaming with 8x8x8 is now in reframe.
 Need to find a way to setup the reference for the performance test
 ## Feb 05-09 2024